errdemk/helicopter-fuel-calculator/README.md

 - Description

-Basic helicopter fuel calcutor with GUI which takes input values from user for 4 basic helicopter maneuvers, and calculates required fuel for given maneuver values.
+Basic helicopter fuel calculator with GUI which takes input values from user for 4 basic helicopter maneuvers, and calculates required fuel for given maneuver values.